Introduction

 dirty and very well used note.
 Larger pieces may be half

-torn off or missing besides the
+torn off or missing besides the defects mentioned under the

-portions of the note will be bigger.
+the note will be bigger.

 POOR (PR): A "rag"